mmumshad/kubernetes-the-hard-way/VirtualBox/docs/02-compute-resources.md

 # Provisioning Compute Resources

+[//]: # (ignore:)

-Note: You must have VirtualBox and Vagrant configured at this point.
+Note: You must have VirtualBox or VMWare Fusion (depending on your system) and Vagrant configured at this point.
+This will not work if you have less than 8GB of RAM.

 Download this github repository and cd into the vagrant folder: